 Music speaks to us in so many ways.
-It can affect our mood, bring back memories, and help us connect with and relate to others near and far.
-It can make us happy and energized or it can help us relax and feel calm after a long and tough day.
+It can affect our mood, bring back memories, and help us connect with and relate to others nearby.
+It can make us happy and energized, or it can help us relax and feel calm after a long and tough day.

-Songs have been written about every topic under the sun for as long as people have been creating music.
-Some things are the subject of countless songs; patriotism, holidays and celebrations, and of course the biggest one of all, love, both found and lost, are common themes in the realm of music.
+Songs have been written about every topic under the sun for as long as people have created music.
+Some things are the subject of countless songs: patriotism, holidays and celebrations, and of course, the biggest one of all, love, both found and lost, are common themes in music.

 One other common topic for lyrical composition in songs of all genres is travel.
-Human beings have been traveling as long as music has existed, so it’s no wonder that our drive for adventure has inspired so many great tunes.
+Humans have been traveling as long as music has existed, so it’s no wonder our drive for adventure has inspired so many great tunes.

 The Ultimate Travel Playlist

-Once you’ve made your ultimate travel playlist once, you can return to it time and time again on every trip you take in the future.
+Once you’ve made your ultimate travel playlist, you can return to it repeatedly on every trip you take in the future.

 There are countless songs about travel out there.
 Some you likely already know and can rattle off without a second thought.
 Others may have slipped under your radar.